What is homelessness?

 Homelessness can’t be fixed, can it?

 There are communities worldwide who are close to ending homelessness.
 They have done this by adopting a Housing First Model and focusing on ending homelessness rather than managing it.
 They have done this by collaborating across communities and co-ordinating community resources – most of which already existed.
-Worldwide, developing a stock of appropriately located and sized affordable housing has been key to success.
+Worldwide, developing a stock of safe, affordable housing has been key to success.